Siege of Saint-Omer: Siege of Saint-Omer

 Although Saint-Omer had been relieved, the pressure over the town increased, and at the same time the Dutch States Army captured one of the major Spanish forts defending Antwerp.
 Piccolomini remained then in Brabant with his troops to relief, if necessary, the Cardinal-Infante.
 The French, meanwhile, continued working in the forts and redoubts of the circumvallation line.
 Châtillon directed the works from his headquarters while Du Hallier reinforced the garrison of Bacq and Clairmarais Abbey, whose works had been finished by 14 June.
-The marshy land that surrounded Saint-Omer, however, greatly impeded the digging of trenches, the building of redoubts and the passage of horses and convoys.
-During that days one of La Force officers, Sieur de Lermont, began to work a fort in a levee coming from Ardres to secure definitely Châtillon's corps supplies.
+The marshy land that surrounded Saint-Omer, however, greatly impeded the digging of trenches, the building of redoubts, and the passage of horses and convoys.
+During those days one of La Force officers, Sieur de Lermont, began to work a fort in a levee coming from Ardres to secure definitely Châtillon's corps supplies.
 It was promptly captured by the Spanish, and Châtillon, pressed by its loss, asked Louis XIII to approach La Force's corps to Saint-Omer to tighten the siege over the town.
-The king was surprised by this demand, since shortly before Châtillon had requested the dispatch of the Regiments of Jean de Gassion and Henri de La Ferté-Senneterre with the condition that he would not ask for more reinforcements, but La Force was eventually ordered by Louis's ministers to move towards Châtillon to support him, and quartered his troops at Zutkerque.
+The king was surprised by this demand, since shortly before Châtillon had requested the dispatch of the Regiments of Jean de Gassion and Henri de La Ferté-Senneterre with the condition that he would not ask for more reinforcements, but La Force was eventually ordered by Louis's ministers to move towards Châtillon to support him and quartered his troops at Zutkerque.

-Thomas of Carignano sent Johann von Nassau-Siegen in command of most of the Spanish cavalry and a flying squadron of all the tercios under Maestre de Campo Francesco de Toralto to expel the French troops from a newly built redoubt which defended a leeve in Hennuin near La Force's position, but they retreated considering that the levee was too close to attack without carrying boards as protection against the musketry fire.
+Thomas of Carignano sent Johann von Nassau-Siegen in command of most of the Spanish cavalry and a flying squadron of all the tercios under Maestre de Campo Francesco de Toralto to expel the French troops from a newly built redoubt which defended a levee in Hennuin near La Force's position, but they retreated considering that the levee was too close to attack without carrying boards as protection against the musketry fire.
 Thomas of Carignano found then necessary reinforce the village of Ruminghem to avoid its occupation by the French.
 That mission was easily accomplished by José de Saavedra and his tercio.
 The prince considered the following morning attack himself the French fort and moved with all his troops to Ardres.
 He sent Captain Gilles, an engineer, to prepare the works needed for the assault, which were built over a week.
 A 50-men cavalry party led by the Count of Fuensaldaña, nevertheless, confirmed Toralto views on the narrows of the levee.